claytonnog/docker-challenge/apache2-lorem-ipsum/README.md

 2 - Docker compose file:
 It's used to build the service, using the Dockerfile provided.

-3 - Html files
+3 - Html files:
-The html file will be copyied to the webserver and after you run the service, I will be displayed at the localhost, in the port provided in the docker compose file.
+The html file will be copyied to the webserver and after you run the service, It will be displayed at the localhost, in the port provided in the docker compose file.

 ### How to use the solution

-To use, you have to install git, docker and docker-compose in your machine.
+To use it, you have to install git, docker and docker-compose in your machine.

 Just clone the repository:
 ```
 git clone https://github.com/claytonnog/docker-challenge
 ```

-After that, just run the following command:
+After that, you need to run the following command:
 ```
 $ cd apache2-lorem-ipsum
 $ docker-compose up --build
 ```

-After changes in the index.html file, you have to run the command again.
+After changes in the index.html file, It's necessary to run the command again.

 ### How to scale